Master of Mary of Burgundy

-The Master of Mary of Burgundy was a Flemish illuminator, painter and draughtsman active between 1469-1483 in Flanders, probably in Ghent.
-His notname is derived from two books of hours attributed to him, the Vienna Hours of Mary of Burgundy and another books of hours, now in Berlin, also for Mary of Burgundy.
+The Master of Mary of Burgundy was a Flemish illuminator, painter and draughtsman active between 1469 and 1483 in Flanders, probably in Ghent.
+His notname is derived from two books of hours attributed to him, the Vienna Hours of Mary of Burgundy and another book of hours, now in Berlin, also for Mary of Burgundy.

 He was influenced by advances in oil on canvas panel painting, especially the works and approach of Hugo van der Goes, and may have been also a painter himself.
 His illuminations are characterised by a tendency towards a dark palette, an aesthetic favoured by the court of the time, as well as innovative uses of trompe-l'œil devices in both his miniatures and border decorations.
-While a relatively small number of works have been attributed to him, the master is seen as one of the chief innovators of late 15th century manuscript illumination.
+While relatively few works have been attributed to him, the master is regarded as one of the chief innovators of late 15th-century manuscript illumination.